 Note that your own name will be listed first, then everyone else’s.
 Lines for each player will be based on alphabetical order after your own.
 In this example, I’ve changed the names to alpha, bravo, and charley with those same @names.
 If someone has themselves set anonymous, then they will show up as empty quotation marks: “”,””.
 If you take a screen shot of your group members (open the party window and hit print screen), you can then later go back and edit the text file replacing all of the “” with the names of the people in your group.

 |Ensuring That You See Accurate Data For Each Player|

-In order to have everyone’s character names appear in the log, and not have players show up as “Anonymous”, they will have to make a change in their game settings.
+In order to have everyone’s character names appear in the log without “Anonymous #” (saving you the time to manually enter them, then look up who joined the group in what order for later “UNIT_ADDED” lines that you would otherwise need to find and edit), they will have to make a change in their game settings.

 Open Settings, Combat, and under Encounter Log change the option to Appear Anonymously to OFF.